Major League Soccer bans two former players for 'extensive gambling' on matches

 MLS has disciplined players for gambling before, suspending Sporting Kansas City’s Felipe Hernandez in 2021 and then terminating his contract in 2024 for multiple violations of the league’s betting policy.

-Gambling, and in particular prop bets, have been an issue for multiple North American sports leagues in the wake of legalization of sports betting.
+Gambling, in particular prop bets, has been an issue for multiple North American sports leagues since sports betting was legalized.

-Two Cleveland Guardians pitchers were charged last year and are set to face trial this year over a pitch-rigging related to in-game prop bets and parlays.
+Two Cleveland Guardians pitchers were charged last year and are set to face trial this year over allegations of pitch-rigging related to in-game prop bets and parlays.

-In the NBA, former Toronto Raptors center Jontay Porter received a lifetime ban in 2024 for violating the league’s betting rules.
-Porter was in part banned for disclosing information betters used on prop bets and parlays.
+In the NBA, former Toronto Raptors center Jontay Porter was banned for life in 2024 for violating the league’s betting rules.
+Porter was banned in part for disclosing information betters used on prop bets and parlays.
 (Last season, the NBA’s gambling partners agreed to no longer offer “under” prop bets on players either on 10-day or two-way contracts.)

-The 2026 MLS season began last month, and will conclude in November.
-The league will take a six-week break this summer for the 2026 FIFA World Cup.
+The 2026 MLS season began last month and will conclude in November.
+The league will take a six-week break this summer for the World Cup.

 ×